 There have been multiple cases of electrical workers taking legal action following their diagnosis.
 A 64-year-old electrician and construction inspector from New York received $2.1 million in their case.
 Another example is a 70-year-old Navy veteran and electrician from Florida.
 He received $1.67 million.

 If you are or were an electrical worker and developed mesothelioma, then you can take legal action.
-Our patient advocates, Jenna Campagna and Carl Jewett, have helped many patients find legal representation for their case.
-Email either firstname.lastname@example.org or email@example.com for advice following your diagnosis.
+Our patient advocates, Karen Ritter and Carl Jewett, have helped many patients find legal representation for their case.
+Email either email@example.com or firstname.lastname@example.org for advice following your diagnosis.